rnc/jbs-installer/README.md

 By default, the JBS images are pulled from the redhat-appstudio organization.
 This may be overridden by setting `JBS_QUAY_IMAGE`.

+The 'worker' namespace (`jvm-build-workloads`) may be customized by setting `JBS_WORKER_NAMESPACE`.
+Note that the namespace configuration is also referenced in namespace/namespace.yaml and pipelines/quota.yaml as well as the files referenced above.

 Once everything has been configured run `./deploy.sh`.
 This will use kustomize, envsubst and kubectl to deploy to the current instance.
 This has been tested with kubectl v1.2.6 and kustomize v5.2.1.